I travel a lot; I hate having my life disrupted by routine.

 Since I'm a music nut, I love to hear my music played over quality speakers and usually louder then normal.
 I think I have over 50,000 songs in my MP3 file on my CPU or roughly 120gig of space, and Cindy and I enjoy music of every Genre.

-I owned a set of Klipsch Speakers for my Computer that we mounted in the cabinet before we left, and those speakers came with us on the journey.
+I owned a set of Klipsch ProMedia 2.1 Speakers for my Computer that we mounted in the cabinet before we left, and those speakers came with us on the journey.
 Originally we had the speakers sitting on the top shelf and when ever we moved, we would unhook the speakers and store them in the cabinet below.

 Obviously after a few weeks of moving non-stop, this became very tiresome and I knew I needed a better way of mounting them.
 When I hooked up the sound card on my CPU to the AUX Input on the stock camper stereo, I noticed how much wasted space there was in that section of the cabinet.

-I decided that I could pop out both of the panels that were just there for cosmetics, and hide the speakers in the wasted space of the cabinet.
 By removing the speaker stand that was mounted to the bottom of the small speaker, I was able to hide the speaker in the slot and mount it with some metal strapping material screwed to the base of the cabinet.

 Of course I had made a few measurements before hand, and was very excited that the speaker fit almost perfectly.
 If you don't want to use Klipsch, there are plenty of other speaker companies that make speakers this size that could be hidden in these compartments.